 How to Write & File a Quitclaim Deed in Florida

-Write in the transfer tax details, or check the second option if no transfer tax is owed.
+Write in the details of the transfer tax (documentary stamp tax), or check the second option if no transfer tax is owed.

-The grantor and grantee must sign the document, with the grantor signing in the presence of a notary.
-The grantor must also print their name and add their address.
-All witnesses must sign and print their names and include their addresses.
+The grantor must sign the document in the presence of a notary public.
+Both witnesses must sign and print their names.
 The template has a section for the notary on the last page.

-If the seller has a spouse and that spouse is not one of the grantors, they must complete the “release of dower” section.
+If the seller has a spouse who is not one of the grantors, they must complete the “release of dower” section.